oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 SERVERUSED=store1
 ```

-## Lean More About JHipster, Okta and Spring Session
+## Learn More About JHipster, Okta and Spring Session

 I hope you enjoyed this tutorial and made you understand one possible approach to session sharing in JHipster with Spring Session, which can be useful when the gateway is a stateful service.
 Keep learning and check the following links for more: